On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

 Thus, one has

 This implies that

 One has $|\Chi_1(u)|\geq2$.
-Indeed, the divisor $\Chi_1(u)$ of points with moderate $z$-asymptotics includes the intersection $b\cap T_ub$ (which has degree at least two) with coefficient one and the intersections of the line $T_ub$ with those germs in $\Delta$ that are tangent to $b$ and have the same Puiseux exponent $r=r_b$ (if any) with positive coefficients.
+Indeed, the divisor $\Chi_1(u)$ of points with linear $z$-asymptotics includes the intersection $b\cap T_ub$ (which has degree at least two) with coefficient one and the intersections (with positive coefficients) of the line $T_ub$ with those germs in $\Delta$ that are tangent to $b$ and have the same Puiseux exponent $r=r_b$.
 The equality may take place only if $b$ is regular and quadratic and there are no additional latter germs.
-This together with (\ref{dhalf}) implies that $(T_Cb,\Delta)_C\geq\frac D2+1$ and proves Theorem \ref{intloc}.
+This together with (\ref{dhalf}) implies that $(T_Cb,\Delta)_C\geq\frac D2+1$ and proves Theorem \ref{intloc}. \end{proof}

-All the steps of proof of Theorems \ref{thm1} and \ref{thm} are over.
-The proofs of Theorems \ref{thm2}, \ref{thm1}, \ref{thm} and hence, statements (i), (ii-a), (ii-b) are complete.
-All the results of the paper are proved modulo Theorem \ref{thalg2}, which will be proved in the next section.